In partnership with the Oak Foundation, I-SPHERE offers a series of internships for early career researchers.

 Nifemi’s research project will look at interaction between homelessness and complex needs, like mental health or substance misuse, viewed through a race and ethnicity lens.

 Christiana Ajai-Thomas (2023 Intern)

 Christiana joined I-SPHERE as our Oak intern in January 2023 and is currently researching the housing and homelessness experiences of young black people in London with a focus on placelessness and the housing crisis.
-Christiana is a masters graduate from London School of Economics and has been accepted for a PhD when she moves on from I-SPHERE later this year.
+Christiana is a masters graduate from London School of Economics.
+Following on from her internship, Christiana is undertaking a PhD at LSE.

 Ionut Cioarta (2022 Intern)

 Dr Ionut Cioarta has a PhD in Social Work and Social Policy from the University of Strathclyde, and BA and MA degrees in Social Work from the University of Bucharest.
 Ionut is a Roma originally from Romania, and lives in Glasgow.
 His research focused on Roma Homelessness in the UK, exploring in depth experiences of Roma people in two case study areas: Luton and Glasgow.
 Following on from the research internship, Ionut took up an academic tutoring position in Urban Studies at the University of Glasgow.

 Amy Bristow completed her internship in August 2021 Amy’s research project looked into how planning policy could be altered or improved in order to reduce racial inequalities related to housing in England.
 Amy graduated with a degree in German from the University of Edinburgh in 2017 and worked as a freelance translator before returning to Scotland in 2019 to complete a master’s degree in City Planning at the University of Glasgow.
 On leaving I-SPHERE Amy took a role with the Improvement Service working on strengthening planning policy and practice with authorities across Scotland.